getodk/docs/docs/central-entities.rst

 In these early versions of Entities, you cannot create a Dataset directly through the Central website.
 To begin using Entities, you will need to author a Form which defines them.
 By uploading a Form that specifies the fields in a Submission that should be used to create a new Entity, and the name of the Dataset these new Entities should go to, you will prompt Central to create the Dataset.
 You'll be able to see the Dataset information Central recognized in your Form once you upload it.

 When you publish this Form, the new Dataset and/or new Entity Properties will be created for you automatically within the Project.
-You can learn more about authoring these kinds of Forms :ref:`in the sections below <central-datasets-authoring>`.
+You can learn more about authoring these kinds of Forms :ref:`in the sections below <central-entities-authoring>`.

 .. note::
   In this version of Entities, a Submission must be approved before an Entity will be created from it.
 In future versions, you will be able to choose to create the Entity immediately when the server receives the Submission.